texasgrenadier/vagrant-factory/README.md

-Create a CentOS 6 Vagrant Base Box from Scratch Using VirtualBox
+Create a Linux (CentOS or Ubuntu) Vagrant Base Box from Scratch Using VirtualBox

 These instructions describe the steps for building a vagrant box file from scratch using VirtualBox.
 As written, these steps will create a CentOS 6.6